Contractions During Pregnancy: What to Expect

 The length of a normal pregnancy is 37 to 42 weeks, measured from the date of the woman's last menstrual period.
 Preterm labour occurs before the 37th week of pregnancy.
 Before 20 weeks, preterm labour that leads to delivery is a miscarriage (spontaneous abortion).

 Preterm labour is diagnosed in a woman who is 20 to 37 weeks pregnant and has regular uterine contractions.
-This means 4 or more in 20 minutes, or about 8 or more in 1 hour.
+This means about 6 or more in 1 hour.

 Call your doctor if you have had regular contractions for an hour, even after you have had a glass of water and are resting.